We have an essential info section looking at how to ID chains – why not take a look by clicking here.

 If you are serious about correct maintenance of your bar and chain work your way through the Oregon manual [click here] and after that check out the Stihl equivalent [click here].
 Using a chainsaw for 20 years [badly] does not qualify you as an experienced user – so be the change, make the difference and keep educating yourself about these valuable yet dangerous tools.

 And finally – why buy a new bar and chain without checking/replacing the drive rim or drive sprocket? [again click here if unsure on what these refer to].
-Much as we would enjoy selling you the next bar and chain much earlier than you needed it [a worn sprocket will wear your new chain which will wear your new bar a lot lot faster] – we would rather you got the most out of your purchase.
+Would you change the oil on your car without changing the oil filter?

 Seems ok compared to Stihl.
 Maybe my imagination but it seems to have stretched more than the Stihl after similar use.
 Time will tell whether there is value in this compared to Stihl.
 As with ALL ChainsawBars purchases the delivery was prompt and efficient.